lhfmartin/lihkg-scraper/README.md

 # lihkg-scraper

-Download LIHKG threads (aka posts) and pages in json format.
+Download LIHKG threads (aka posts).

 The approach is selenium will connect to the local Chrome browser via [Chrome DevTools Protocol](https://chromedevtools.github.io/devtools-protocol/) and "overheard" the traffic between the browser and the LIHKG server, so that the very same API response which is used to render the LIHKG web app could be seen by selenium.